 One of Huion KAMVAS GT-191’s issue is where you have to recalibrate the pen every now & then.
 This can be annoying, I hope this issue gets resolved in the future.

 To get around some of these problems, you may need to try different versions of the drivers.
 I usually recommend using the latest driver from the website, but even that could fail at times.
 Unlike Wacom, which gives you the option of downloading many versions of their drivers.
-In the case of Huion products, you only get to download the latest driver version, or to try the one you get in the CD.
+In the case of Huion products, you get to download the latest 4 or 5 driver version, and you could also try the one you get in the CD.
+I tried the latest driver on their site, but it failed to detect my Kamvas.
+I tried another version from the same site, and it worked relatively well (besides some crashing from time to time).
+I plan to try another version later on.
+I will update this review to reflect on that.

 Whether you want to move away from Wacom driver issues, or simply want an affordable Cintiq Alternative, Huion KAMVAS GT-191 is a good device to consider here.
 You won’t have to worry about comparing this to Cintiq if you never used it.